c0pperdragon/ZX-Spectrum-Component-Video/README.md

 You can switch to 576p (enhanced definition TV - double vertical resolution) by bridging the jumper J10.
 Likewise you can switch to RGsB output by briding the jumper J3.
-Both can be either be done with a jumper (permenant setting) or an optional external switch.
+Both can either be done with a jumper (permenant setting) or an optional external switch.
 You can do that in whatever way you like - maybe there is even a solution that does not require to modify the case.